johncarlochengroa/InventoryOOP/README.md

 ✨ **Features**

-* Object-Oriented Design: Utilizes Item and Food classes, showcasing inheritance and encapsulation.
-Food extends Item, inheriting its core properties while adding specific attributes like calories and dietary information.
+* Object-Oriented Design: Utilizes ItemManager class that adapts based on the type of items added, with Food, Tools, and Weapons Class showcasing inheritance and encapsulation.
+Food, Tools, and Weapons extends Item.
 * User-Friendly Interface: Interacts with the user via the command line to add, view, and delete inventory items.
-* Data Persistence: Automatically saves the current inventory item to a save.txt file, ensuring your data is not lost between sessions.
-* Dynamic Item Handling: Recognizes when a new item is "FOOD" and prompts for additional, relevant details.
+* Dynamic Item Handling: Adapts to different object types depending on the types of the input item.

 🚀 **How to Use**